SkillsFundingAgency/das-platform-building-blocks/README.md

 ```
 ## Azure resource naming

-Reduce the number of parameters needed by setting the Azure resource names with variables:
+Reduce the number of top-level parameters needed by setting the Azure resource names with variables:

-1. Set the resourceEnvironmentName parameter as follows:
+1. Set the top-level resourceEnvironmentName parameter as follows:

     ```json
     "parameters": {